OluseunAkintayo/dev-tools/README.md

   - CSV to JSON converter
   - Typescript interface generator from JSON object
   - JSON formatter
+  - XML to JSON converter (in the pipeline)
+  - XML to CSV converter (in the pipeline)
   - ShadCN theme generator - generate CSS files for ShadCN theme (in progess)

 <br />